MetaMask/metamask-docs/snaps/reference/permissions.md

 ### `endowment:transaction-insight`

-To provide transaction insights, a Snap must request the `endowment:transaction-insight` permission.
+To provide [transaction insights](../features/transaction-insights.md) before a user signs a transaction, a Snap must request the `endowment:transaction-insight` permission.
 This permission grants a Snap read-only access to raw transaction payloads, before they're accepted for signing by the user, by exposing the [`onTransaction`](../reference/entry-points.md#ontransaction) entry point.